Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

 - Evaluate the number of total transactions and unique customers.
 - Examine purchasing trends by identifying distinct product categories.
 - Calculate key metrics, such as total sales per category, average age of customers purchasing beauty products, and high-value transactions exceeding a total sale of R1,000.
-- Analyze customer behavior by determining the number of transactions made by each gender across different categories.
+- Analyse customer behavior by determining the number of transactions made by each gender across different categories.
 - Identify the top-performing customers based on total sales contributions.

 ### The key questions to be answered include: